brightsolutions/ERPAL-Platform-Docs/docs/usecases/online-shop.md

 In this demo we want to show you how you can create an onlineshop with [commerce store](https://drupalcommerce.org/) on the frontend and ERPAL platform on the backend, without much effort.
+Please be aware that these are only some steps towards creating a ready-to-go-live online-shop.
+Creating taxes, or syncing customer profiles to CRM contacts for example are not covered in this tutorial.

-We also prepared some timestamps, so that will help you retrace your steps though the demo.
+We also prepared some timestamps, that will help you retrace your steps though the demo.
 Keep an eye open for them (<a class="seekto">0:04</a>).

 Before we start: special thanks to [spleshka](https://www.drupal.org/u/spleshka) for creating the screencast.